microprediction/rediz/README.md

  - Anomaly detection
  - Assessent of the predictive value of the data

  and other insights including the identities of streams that might be causally related.
+Rediz is especially well suited to community prediction of civic data streams such as transport, water, electricity and so on.

 ### Publishing live data